-AO2 engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts
+AO2: engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts

-AO3 recognition and appreciation of how writers create and shape meanings and effects
+AO3: recognition and appreciation of how writers create and shape meanings and effects

-The General Descriptors cover marks from 0 to 25, and apply to the marking of each question.
+The Band Descriptors cover marks from 0 to 25 and apply to the marking of each question.
 They guide examiners to an understanding of the qualities normally expected of, or typical of, work in a band.
 They are a means of general guidance, and must not be interpreted as hurdle statements.

-For the purposes of standardisation of marking, they are to be used in conjunction examples of candidates' work.
+For the purposes of standardisation of marking, they are to be used in conjunction with the Practice and Standardisation scripts discussed during the coordination meeting and with Team Leaders, as well as the question-specific notes.

 The supplementary notes for each question are related to the assessment objectives above.
 Because of the nature of the subject, they are for general guidance; they are not designed as prescriptions of required content and must not be treated as such.
-The syllabus aims at encouraging candidatesto make some personal response to their reading.
-This means that, while we may have legitimate expectations as to the ground most answers mayoccupy, we must all times be prepared to meet candidates on their chosen ground.
+The syllabus aims at encouraging candidates to make some personal response to their reading.
+Whilst there are legitimate expectations of the content of most answers, examiners may see responses that include ideas not covered in the supplementary guidance.
+For these cases, examiners should credit valid responses fairly and not penalise candidates for including valid points outside the mark scheme.